brickcap/openresty_examples/book.md

 ```

-ngx lua allows setting the uri paramters as query strings and as lua tables.
+ngx lua allows setting the uri parameters as query strings and as lua tables.
 You can get the url arguments using
 `ngx.req.get_uri_args()`.